How to Choose the Best Online Advertising Platform

 When to use event tracking?

 Use event tracking if you want to track any user click on: an Email address, click to call link, video link, document download link, or if you want to track specific CTAs throughout your website.
 You can also set up conversions in Google Analytics to track a goal conversion anytime a defines event happens (but keep in mind that events can not be used to set up goal conversion funnels).

 What are virtual pageviews in Google Analytics?

 Virtual pageviews are implemented by adding a snippet of code to various elements of a website in order to track specific actions as pageviews.
 Setting up a virtual pageview will allow you to assign a unique URL to an action taken on just about any element. *Note* using virtual pageviews WILL count toward your total pageviews, pages per session, bounce rate, etc. so make sure you have an actual need for virtual pageviews before you choose this method.
 Think back to my original example of the form using ajax with no confirmation page or unique URL.
 You could add a virtual pageview to the next and submit buttons within the form.
 This could also be done using event tracking, but herein lies the dilemma and the deciding factor for this particular example.

 The syntax to implement virtual pageviews in Universal Analytics (analytics.js) is as follows:

 ga(‘send’, ‘pageview’, ‘page path’)

 Page path is where you will set what you want the virtual page URL to be.
 For a quick reference example, you are trying to track a “next step” blink in a multi-step form.
-You code could look it could look something like:
+Your code could look something like:

 <a href=”#” ga(‘send’, ‘pageview’, ‘form-step-two’)>Next Step</a>